The Mosel Valley in Germany

 We’re in wine country, in a cute German village named Reil.

 To our left, a centuries old guesthouse covered with green leafy grape vines.
 To our right, a dusty wine barrel sits beside the entrance to a winemakers home.

 Like a surfer protecting his secret surf spot, we want to keep the Mosel Valley all to ourselves.
 But the travel blogger in us feels obligated to share one of our favourite destinations in Europe.

-With that in mind, here are some of the reasons why we love it here and why we think you should consider visiting the Mosel Valley on your next holidays to Europe.
+With that in mind, here are some of the reasons why we love it here and why you should consider visiting the Mosel Valley on your next trip to Europe.

 Beautiful vineyard vistas

-The photo above does a great job capturing the fantastic scenic views along the Mosel River.
-The area is known for its very steep vineyards that stretch for miles on both sides of the river.
+As the above photo clearly illustrates, the scenic views along the Mosel River are incredible.
+The area is known for its steep, terraced vineyards that stretch for miles on both sides of the windy river.

 Summer harvest festivals